 In 1998, the passage of the Government Paperwork Elimination Act called for paper to be replaced by digital data.

-The focus at OER shifted to modules for the applicant and grantee community. eRA Commons, a virtual meeting place for NIH and the grantee community to conduct grants business electronically and to display status and reports online, was originally developed in 1999 outside of OER.
+The focus at OER shifted to modules for the applicant and recipient community. eRA Commons, a virtual meeting place for NIH and the recipient community to conduct grants business electronically and to display status and reports online, was originally developed in 1999 outside of OER.
 In 2001, Commons was brought into OER.
 The new Electronic Research Administration (eRA) got underway, formed as a combination of IMPAC II and Commons.
 Two years later, both systems were fully integrated.

 Internet Assisted Review (IAR) arrived in 2002.
 That year, IMPAC I was retired and IMPAC II became the system of record for application records.